Sathyaish/Auth0/Article/How to create an application in Kotlin and secure it using Json Web Tokens (JWT’s).md

 Semi-colons as statement terminators are optional.
 But it’s a good practice to have them anyway.
 All throughout our code, we’ll use semi-colons to terminate statements.

-To declare a read-only variable that can only be initialized once:
+To declare a read-only variable that can only be initialized once, use the `val` keyword:
 ```kotlin
 val name : String = “Joe Bloggs”;